isomerpages/moe-sengkangsec/pages/Frequently Asked Questions (FAQ).md

 **<font size=6>Frequently Asked Questions (FAQ)</font>**

 **1\.
-What are the documents to bring during Sec 1 registration?**  a.
+What are the documents to bring during Sec 1 registration?** <br>
+ a.
 Report Book
 b.
-Pupil Birth Certificate
+Pupil Birth Certificate  <br>c.
- c.
 Father and Mother NRIC
 d.
 Parent’s Marriage Certificates (for Malay pupils)

  **2. If the parents are overseas during the period of Sec 1 registration, can the child register via a proxy and do the parents need to produce any documentary proof?**   Yes (Please provide details of documentary proof)